pandit-alt/ayushhardeniya.github.io/CODE_OF_CONDUCT.md

 ## 4️⃣ Reporting Issues

-If you witness or experience any behavior that violates this Code of Conduct, you can report it through the following:
+If you witness or experience any behaviour that violates this Code of Conduct, you can report it through the following:

 - 📧 **Email**: [connect@ayushhardeniya.site](mailto:connect@ayushhardeniya.site)
 - 🔗 **GitHub Issues**: Feel free to open a respectful issue and tag it as `coc-report`.